-Returning to the question of utilising tidal energy, we find a dock area of 162,000 square metres (which is a little more than 400 metres square) required for 100 horse power.
-This, considering the vast costliness of dock construction, is obviously prohibitory of every scheme for economising tidal energy by means of artificial dock-basins, however near to the ideal perfec-tion might be the realised tide-mill, and however convenient and non-wasteful the accumulator-whether Faure's electric accumulator, or other accumulators of energy hitherto invented or to be invented-which might be used to store up the energy yielded by the tide-mill during its short harvests about the times of high and low water, and to give it out when wanted at other times of the six hours.
+Returning to the question of utilising tidal energy, we find a dock area of 162,000 square metres (which is a little more than 400 metres square) required for 100 horse-power.
+This, considering the vast costliness of dock construction, is obviously prohibitory of every scheme for economising tidal energy by means of artificial dock-basins, however near to the ideal perfection might be the realised tide-mill, and however convenient and non-wasteful the accumulator-whether Faure's electric accumulator, or other accumulator whether Faure's electric accumulator, or other accumulator be used to store up the energy yielded by the tide-mill during its short harvests about the times of high and low water, and to give it out when wanted at other times of the six hours.
 There may however be a dozen places possible in the world where it could be advantageous to build a sea-wall across the mouth of a natural basin or estuary, and to utilise the tidal energy of filling it and emptying it by means of sluices and water-wheels.
 But if so much could be done, it would in many cases take only a little more to keep the water out altogether, and make fertile land of the whole basin.
 Thus we are led up to the interesting economical question, whether is forty acres (the British agricultural measure for the area of 162,000 square metres) or 100 horse-power more valuable.
-The annual cost of 100 horse-power night and day, for 365 days of the year, obtained through steam from coals, may be about ten times the rental of forty acres at 2l. or 3l. per acre.
-But the value of land is essentially much more than its rental, and the rental of land is apt to be much more than 2l. or 3l. per acre in places where 100 horse-power could be taken with advantage from coal through steam.
+The annual cost of 100 horse-power could be taken with advantage from coal through steam.
 Thus the question remains unsolved, with the possibility that in one place the answer may be one hundred horse-power, and in another forty acres.
-But, indeed, hundred horse-power, and in another forty acres.
-But, indeed, the question is hardly worth answering, considering the rarity of the cases, if they exist at all, where embankments for the utilisation of tidal energy are practicable.
+But, indeed, whethe is on the vertice in a set water or tide in the rarity of the cases, if they exist at all, where embankments for the utilisation of tidal energy are practicable.